martinecker/SkellyUltra/README.md

 - Pairing only needs to be done **once per device**.
 The pairing will persist.
 - You must enable Live Mode in HA first (even if it doesn't stay on) to make the speaker discoverable
 - Look for the device name with **(Live)** suffix - this is the Classic Bluetooth speaker
-- You can configure the PIN in the Home Assistant integration config flow (default: 1234)

 **Why manual pairing?** Classic Bluetooth devices require interactive PIN entry during pairing.
 This is a limitation of the Bluetooth Classic protocol and cannot be automated by the integration.